 Wound Preparation

 For optimal adhesion, ensure the skin around the wound is clean and dry.
 You can use an alcohol wipe to degrease the area, but be careful to avoid getting alcohol directly in the wound.
-If there is any bleeding, apply gentle pressure with a clean cloth until it stops.
+In practice, if there is any bleeding, apply gentle pressure with a clean cloth until it stops.
 A clean, dry wound bed is essential for the Steri-Strips to adhere properly and provide the necessary support for healing.

 Application Techniques